 Each year, drivers in and around the Pittsburgh area have to be ready for winter weather conditions.
 Driving through inclement weather is not easy.
-At the SMA Law Group, we know that there is a higher risk of car accidents in snowy weather.
+At the SMT Legal, we know that there is a higher risk of car accidents in snowy weather.
 Our Pittsburgh car crash attorneys want to discuss how you can stay safe while driving through the snow.
 We are here to help if the careless or negligent actions of another driver have caused you harm.

 Preparation is important for driving in the snow